NRE Full Form-Non-Resident External Rupee Account

 Eligibility Criteria for Opening an NRE Account

-To open an NRE account, the applicant must:
+To open an NRE account, applicants must:

 Benefits of an NRE Account